Skip to content

 Terminal window

-Then edit and remix the workflow specification to meet your needs, recompile using gh aw compile, and push to your repository.
+Then edit and remix the workflow specification to meet your needs, regenerate the lock file using gh aw compile, and push to your repository.
 See our Quick Start for further installation and setup instructions.

 Beyond simplicity, structure, and style, there’s a final dimension: holistic quality improvement.
 How do we analyze dependencies, type safety, and overall repository health?